rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 MPI parallelization
 ===================

 The module :yref:`yade.mpy` implements parallelization by domain decomposition (distributed memory) using the Message Passing Interface (MPI) implemented by OpenMPI.
-It aims at exploiting large numbers of cores, where shared memory techniques (OpenMP) are helpess.
+It aims at exploiting large numbers of compute nodes by running independent instances of yade on them.
-The shared memory and the distributed memory approaches are compatible, i.e. it is possible to run hybrid jobs using both, as shown below (and it may well be the optimal solution in many cases).
+The shared memory and the distributed memory approaches are compatible, i.e. it is possible to run hybrid jobs using both, and it may well be the optimal solution in some cases.

-Most calls to OpenMPI library are done in Python using `mpi4py <https://mpi4py.readthedocs.io>`_.
-For the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.
+Most (initially *all*) calls to OpenMPI library are done in Python using `mpi4py <https://mpi4py.readthedocs.io>`_.
+However for the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.

+This module development was started in 2018.
+It received contributions during a `HPC hackathon <http://geomec.net/newsletter/?p=432>`_.
+An extension enables :ref:`parallel coupling with OpenFoam <FoamCouplingEngine>`.

-.. note:: mpy module also has a :yref:`reference documentation<yade.mpy>`.
+.. note:: see also :yref:`reference documentation of the mpy <yade.mpy>` module.

 .. note:: Disclaimer: even though the `yade.mpy` module provides the function :yref:`mpirun<yade.mpy.mpirun>`, which may seem as a simple replacement for `O.run()`, setting up a simulation with mpy might be deceptively triavial.
     As of now, it is anticipated that, in general, a simple replacement of "run" by "mpirun" in an arbitrary script will not speedup anything and may even fail miserably (it could be improved in the future).
 To understand why, and to tackle the problems, basic knowledge of how MPI works will certainly help (specifically `mpi4py <https://mpi4py.readthedocs.io>`_).